-What Are the Phases of the Threat Intelligence Lifecycle?
+What the 6 Phases of the Threat Intelligence Lifecycle Mean for Your Team

-Editor’s Note: Over the next several months, we’ll be sharing excerpts from our new book, “The Threat Intelligence Handbook.”
-Here, we’re starting with an early chapter, “Intelligence-Driven Security,” which focuses on how certain common practices in the threat intelligence industry can align with your current cybersecurity strategy.
+Editor’s Note: Over the next several weeks, we’re sharing excerpts from the newly released second edition of our popular book, “The Threat Intelligence Handbook: Moving Toward a Security Intelligence Program.”
+Here, we’re looking at chapter two, “The Threat Intelligence Lifecycle.”
 To read the full chapter, download your free copy of the handbook.

 The Threat Intelligence Lifecycle